 Because of the many components of Celery, such as a broker and backend, Docker and docker-compose can be utilized to greatly simplify the development and testing cycle.
-The Docker configuration here requires a Docker version of at least 17.09.
+The Docker configuration here requires a Docker version of at least 17.13.0 and docker-compose 1.13.0+.